khrome83/khrome.dev/posts/the-rise-of-privacy-focused-analytics.md

 ### Technology

 We need to understand how to support our audience.
-We technologies have exploded.
+We techniques have exploded.
 The devices to access the web have changed.
 There is more surface area than ever.
 What browsers are they using?
-What devices did they connect from?
+What physical devices did they connect with?
 What was the screen size of those devices?

-These basic data concepts can power a wave of changes to our business.
-From changing where to advertise due to inbound sources changing.
-Or we may focus on our mobile experience, because the user base shifted over the last few months.
+These basic data concepts can power a wave of changes to our business from changing where to advertise due to inbound sources changing.
+Or we may focus on our mobile experience because the user base shifted over the last few months.

 ### The Cost of Privacy